Aayush-Shukla/sop--wd3/README.md

 # Social Website

-A simple blog site built using Node js and Express js for the backend.
+A simple blog site built using Node js and Express js for the backend and MySQL Database.

 ---
 ## Requirements